-The year-long academically rigorous programme is ambitious, challenging students to acquire knowledge from across the Pan-African experience.
+The year-long programme is ambitious, challenging students to acquire knowledge from across the Pan-African experience.
 Students will hone their critical thinking and academic writing skills, work with primary and secondary sources, and learn to engage in debate around key people, events and ideas in Africa’s political and intellectual history.

 In this article, we discuss: